IBM Cloud Docs

 2. In case of client-to-site VPN for IBM Cloud VPC service, you must specify the IBM Cloud VPC Private DNS service addresses when you provision the VPN server as mentioned in the considerations, and you must create a VPN route after the VPN server is provisioned, with destination 161.26.0.0/16 and action translate.

-3. In case of site-to-site VPN for IBM Cloud VPC service, you must follow the Accessing service endpoints through VPN guide and configure the IBM Cloud VPC Private DNS service addresses.
+3. In case of site-to-site VPN for IBM Cloud VPC service, follow the Accessing service endpoints through VPN guide and configure the IBM Cloud VPC Private DNS service addresses.

 4. Verify that you are connected to the VPC through your IBM Cloud VPC VPN connection.